All Products

 Only DataWorks Enterprise Edition supports setting and enabling Fraud Detection rules.

-• Download Without Approval: This is the default method.
-No approval request is required for the download.
+• Download without Approval: This is the default method.
+No permission request is required during the download process.

-• Object Storage Service (OSS): You can export the query results in a specified format, such as CSV or Parquet, to an Alibaba Cloud Object Storage Service (OSS) bucket.
-This method is suitable for scenarios that involve archiving large data volumes or integrating with other cloud products.
+• Object Storage Service (OSS): Exports the query results to an Alibaba Cloud Object Storage Service (OSS) bucket in a specified format, such as CSV or Parquet.
+This option is suitable for archiving large data volumes or integrating with other cloud products.

-The first time you use this feature, you must grant DataWorks permissions to access your OSS resources.
-In the File Path drop-down list, click the One-click Authorization link in the prompt and follow the on-screen instructions to complete the RAM authorization.
+The first time you use this feature, grant DataWorks permission to access your OSS resources.
+In the File Path drop-down list, click the one-click authorization link in the prompt and follow the on-screen instructions to complete the RAM authorization.

 Configuration Item